Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/UploadingToItchIo.md

 ## Exporting

-It is recommended to create an `exports/` directory for your builds, add the directory to your `.gitignore` file (if applicable), and also add a `.gdignore` file to the directory to avoid having Godot add `*.import` files to it as well.
+It is recommended to create an `exports/` directory for your builds, add the directory to your `.gitignore` file (if applicable), and also add a `.gdignore` file to the directory to avoid having *Godot* add `*.import` files to it as well.
+Lastly, you can add `exports/*` to the list of **Filters to exclude files/folders from project**.

 ## Butler Manager